After completing seven years of undergraduate and graduate

 acid-etched glass

 panels.
-This lead him to open a studio/gallery in New England in the
+This lead him to open a studio/gallery in New England during the

 Over the next 15 years, he immersed himself first in mastering